Showing Off VMFA’s Priceless Faberge Eggs

 To accommodate these crowds, the museum more than doubled the size of the exhibit and planned to incorporate interactive permanent displays and an accompanying application.
 Having worked with museum clients and different software platforms in the past, Arqspin and their 360° images were an easy choice to help develop this new digital experience for visitors.

 An Interactive Experience

 Making the interactive loops was a simple process for the VMFA.
-With a dedicated photo and video studio already in place, creation of the spins was as simple as adding a turntable to their existing setup and filming the rotating eggs.
+With a dedicated photo and video studio already in place, creation of the 360 degree images was as simple as adding a turntable to their existing setup and filming the rotating eggs.